ZhiningLiu1998/imbalanced-ensemble/docs/source/index.rst

 **IMBENS is featured for:**

-- Unified, easy-to-use API design.
+- Unified, easy-to-use APIs, detailed documentation and examples.
 - Capable for multi-class imbalanced learning out-of-box.
 - Optimized performance with parallelization when possible using `joblib <https://github.com/joblib/joblib>`__.